-We engage in limited business globally, with approximately 2.9% and 4.0% of our revenue for the three months ended March 31, 2022 and 2021, respectively, coming from outside the U.S. However, one of our strategies is to expand geographically, both through distribution and through direct sales.
+We engage in limited business globally, with approximately 3.5% and 3.0% of our revenue for the three months ended June 30, 2022 and 2021, respectively, and 3.2% and 3.5% of our revenue for the six months ended June 30, 2022 and 2021, respectively, coming from outside the U.S. However, one of our strategies is to expand geographically, both through distribution and through direct sales.
 We may also seek to expand geographically by acquiring complementary businesses outside of the U.S. This will subject us to a number of risks, including international economic, political, and labor conditions; currency fluctuations; tax laws (including U.S. taxes on income earned by foreign subsidiaries); increased financial accounting and reporting burdens and complexities; compliance with legislative and regulatory requirements that govern the collection, use, disclosure, security and cross-border transmission of personal information; unexpected changes in, or impositions of, legislative or regulatory requirements; failure of laws to protect intellectual property rights adequately; inadequate local infrastructure and difficulties in managing and staffing international operations; delays resulting from difficulty in obtaining export licenses for certain technology; tariffs, quotas and other trade barriers and restrictions; transportation delays; operating in locations with a higher incidence of corruption and fraudulent business practices; and other factors beyond our control, including terrorism, war, natural disasters, climate change and diseases.